Entered November 2015; revised January 2020

 Also, Louis Crepy fils executed an engraving after the Audran print that was cited by Pierre Jean Mariette in his "Notes manuscrites" (10: fol.
 192, l.8).
 There are as well several other engravings after the Audran print.

-Paris, collection of Jean de Jullienne (1686-1766).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 Jullienne’s ownership is not recognized on the c.
 1727 engraving by Audran, but it does appear on Audran’s engraving after the pendant, L’Enchanteur: “du Cabinet de Mr de Jullienne.”
 At some point in the next two decades he sold the painting to Orry as explained below.
 L’Avanturière is not listed in the inventory of Jullienne’s collection prepared c.
 1756, now in the Morgan Library & Museum, New York.

 La Chapelle-Godefroy, collection of Philibert Orry (d.
 1747; contrôleur général des finances, seigneur de Nogent-sur-Seine).
 By descent to Jean Henri Louis Orry de Fulvy (d.
 1757).
 By descent to Bouret de Valroche (d.
 1761).
 By descent to Jean de Boullongne (d.
 1767).
 By descent to Jean Nicolas de Boullongne (d.
 1787).
 By descent to Paul Esprit Charles de Boullongne.